Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Configuration/v1.0/Install-MgmtSvcDatabase.md

 For example: **Install-MgmtSvcDatabase -Schema SqlServer -Server "$env:ComputerName" -UserName "sysadmin_login" -Password "sysadmin_password"**.

 Once you do this, you'll be using the latest version of the installation database, which provides bug fixes and support for new features.
-For example, using Windows Authentication when creating databases in SQL Server, only works after you've upgraded your database schema.Since the installer can't upgrade your database automatically, you must manually run the upgrade script and provide system administrator credentials to the SQL Server that hosts your management databases (*UserName* and *Password*).
+For example, using Windows Authentication when creating databases in SQL Server, only works after you've upgraded your database schema.
+Since the installer can't upgrade your database automatically, you must manually run the upgrade script and provide system administrator credentials to the SQL Server that hosts your management databases (*UserName* and *Password*).

-For your installation to support all features of the latest release, you must perform appropriate backups and manually upgrade you installation by running Import-Module -Name MgmtSvcConfig ; Install-MgmtSvcDatabase -Schema SqlServer -Server "$env:ComputerName" -UserName "sysadmin_login" -Password "sysadmin_password".
+For your installation to support all features of the latest release, you must perform appropriate backups and manually upgrade you installation by running the following:

+` Import-Module -Name MgmtSvcConfig ; Install-MgmtSvcDatabase -Schema SqlServer -Server "$env:ComputerName" -UserName "sysadmin_login" -Password "sysadmin_password" `

 ## EXAMPLES

 ### Example 1: Add a schema to the database
 ```
-PS C:\>Install-MgmtSvcDatabase -Schema "Management" -ConnectionString ""Data Source=$env:ComputerName;Initial Catalog=Management;Integrated Security=SSPI""
+PS C:\> Install-MgmtSvcDatabase -Schema "Management" -ConnectionString ""Data Source=$env:ComputerName;Initial Catalog=Management;Integrated Security=SSPI""
 ```

 This command adds the schema Management to the database.